nfrastack/container-z2m/README.md

 ## About

-This repository will build a container with [Clam Antivirus](https://www.z2m.net) to scan files or mail messages.
+This repository will build a container with [Zigbee2MQTT](https://www.zigbee2mqtt.io/).
+A Zigbee Coordinator.

-* Auto Configuration Support
-* Automatic Downlad and update of Virus Definitions
-* Ability to load custom definitions

 ## Maintainer